A luxury hotel in Yorkville, Toronto – The Windsor Arms Hotel

-For my first time travelling to Canada, I was lucky enough to stay at one of the best boutique hotels in the city, the Windsor Arms Hotel Toronto.
+For my first time in Canada, I checked into one of the best Toronto luxury hotels, the Windsor Arms Hotel.

-This five-star semi-hidden gem is ideal for flashpackers wanting to catch a bit of boutique luxury while also enjoying the sights of Toronto.
+This 5-star semi-hidden gem is ideal for boutique travelers who also want to enjoy the sights of Toronto.
 A ‘delicate balance of old world charm and decadence’ greets you upon entering this striking building.

-Dating back to 1927, the hotelier William Arthur Price, wanted to create a hotel that matched the University of Toronto’s neo-Gothic style architecture of the time.
+The Windsor Arms Hotel dates back to 1927.
+Hotelier William Arthur Price wanted to create a hotel that matched the University of Toronto’s neo-Gothic architecture of the time.
 Years later in the 1960s, the hotel entered the culinary scene.
 First came the Three Small Rooms restaurant, followed by the Courtyard Café.

 The hotel shut down in 1991 after years of neglect, and with no signs of re-opening.
 That is until developer George Friedmann entered the picture with his vision of resurrecting the building.
-Restoring the hotel to the standard of luxury condominiums, Windsor Arms Hotel Toronto re-opened in May 1999 to rave reviews.
+He restored the hotel to the standard of luxury condominiums, and Windsor Arms Hotel Toronto re-opened in May 1999.

-Windsor Arms Hotel Toronto is conveniently located within a short walking distance from 2 subway stations.
-Bay Street, and one of my favourite stations, Museum, are very close by.
-From both stations, it’s around a 4-minute walk, depending on your walking speed!
+Windsor Arms Hotel Toronto is conveniently located a short walking distance from 2 subway stations.
+Bay Street, and one of my favorite stations, Museum, are very close by.
+From both stations, it’s around a 4-minute walk, depending on your walking speed.

 You can find the hotel on 18 St Thomas Street.
 It’s a short, yet quiet street that sits in the bustling upmarket area of Yorkville.
 Many shops, restaurants and coffee shops are within easy reach of the hotel, but you can always be sure to return to a peaceful accommodation.